Jack Dorsey hacked: What did the hack on Twitter remind us of?

 However, it is a good reminder that your account can be compromised through various applications and services that you have given access to and over time you have completely forgotten about them, as Dorsey may have forgotten Cloudhopper.

-Checking your Twitter permissions should be frequent and if you haven't done so you should do so now.
-If you see that you do not recognize or trust, you should revoke their access from your account.
+Checking your Twitter licenses should be frequent and if you have not done so it would be good to do so immediately.
+If you see applications that you do not recognize or trust, you should revoke their access to your account.

 https://twitter.com/settings/applications